 - wash out paint brushes, pans and rollers in gutters.

 The City of Redlands generally maintains a stock of sandbags for emergency purposes.
-Residents are urged to make necessary advance preparations if they are aware of the potential for flooding on their property.
+Residents can pick up unfilled sandbags from any Redlands Fire Station or at the Fire Administration Office at City Hall as long as Fire personnel are available and not on an emergency call.
+Residents will have to fill the sandbags themselves.
+Residents are also urged to make necessary advance preparations if they are aware of the potential for flooding on their property.
 The following policy is used regarding the issuance of sandbags:

-1. Sandbags shall be given ONLYto residents or businesses* located within the City of Redlands.
-Sandbags shall be only for use at this location and not for locations outside of the city limits.
+1. Sandbags shall be given ONLY to residents or businesses* located within the City of Redlands.
+Sandbags shall only be for use at this location and not for locations outside of the city limits.
+Residents must provide identification and business owners or managers must provide information indicating their business is located within the city's jurisdiction.

 *Businesses excludes contractors.

-3. Individuals are encouraged to pick up sandbags at the city yard, 1270 W. Park Avenue, northwest corner of Park Avenue and Tennessee Street, Building M, during normal working hours: Mon. thru Thur. & alternate Fri.
-6:30 am to 4:00 pm.
-City crews are generally not able to deliver sandbags during a storm or flooding event, however, crews are generally available at the city yard.
+2. City crews are generally not able to deliver sandbags during a storm or flooding event, however, crews may be available at the city yard to assist residents.
 (Crews may deliver sandbags as a service to the elderly or handicapped.)

 STORM DRAIN MAINTENANCE